 When visiting a Fijian village, do not wear a hat and always be sure to take off your shoes before entering a bure.

-If you are invited to a village, always stay with the host who invited you.
-Don't wander off with another member of the village as this is considered disrespectful to your host.
+- If you are invited to a village, always stay with the host who invited you.
+Don't wander off with another member of the village.

-When visiting a Fijian village, it is a must to take a sevusevu (Sae-vooh Sae-VOOH).
+- When visiting a Fijian village, it is a must to take a sevusevu.
 This is a traditional presentation of the yaqona to the chief of the village.
 It is believed that the yaqona has the power to dissipate any evil brought on by the visitor violating any traditional norms.

-Avoid pointing with your finger; instead, gesture with an open hand.
-Finger-pointing is generally taboo and can be interpreted as a challenge.
+- Avoid pointing with your finger; instead, gesture with an open hand.
+Finger-pointing is generally taboo and can be seen as a challenge.